 Then break some of the finger size branches into about 20 sticks the length of your hand.
 Make a log cabin about 4 inches square and 3 rows high on the base of sticks.

 Next, take some of the birch bark and shred it into small strips, and peel the strips so they are only one or two layers thick.
-Fill the middle of the cabin with the shredded bark.
+Fill the middle of the cabin with the sh

 Then break up some of the smallest twigs about finger length and mix them in with the birch bark.
 Make a loose layer of these twigs on top of the bark.